 Behind the Scenes of Jonathan Anderson's Dior Womenswear Debut (EXCLUSIVE)

-Jonathan Anderson has his eye is on Dior's future.
-To get there, he's become an ardent student of the past, calling back to the master's work so as to direct his own.
-But where other designers might've more literally lifted from Christian Dior's oeuvre to create contemporary crowd-pleasers, Anderson's playbook is his own.
+Jonathan Anderson's eye is on Dior's future.
+To get there, he's become an ardent student of the past, calling back to the master's work with his own.
+But where other designers might've more literally lifted from Christian Dior's oeuvre to create contemporary crowd-pleasers, Anderson personalized the playbook.

 As seen in backstage imagery shared exclusively by Highsnobiety, Anderson's debut Dior womenswear collection epitomizes the kind of attention to detail to be expected from one of the world's leading luxury houses.

-But any luxury house can offer fine fabric.
-Only Dior could've shaped this collection, indicated by the signatures that appear throughout, reimagined but recognizable.
+But any luxury house can offer fine finishings.
+Only Dior could've shaped this collection, as indicated by the signatures that appear throughout as reimagined but recognizable motifs.

-Bows, for instance, were tied in silk, knotted in denim, framed on the collar, the back, and the waist, so frequent as to become an easter egg for the Dior faithful.
+Bows, a Christian Dior classic, were tied in silk, knotted in denim, framed on the collar, the back, and the waist, so frequent as to become an easter egg for the Dior faithful.

-Likewise, delicate opaque lace wrapped the form, haute capes gained an intellectual edge through geometric jacquard, Christian Dior's famous floral fixation was referenced through tonal embroidery, and his equally famous 1949 couture dress, Junon, was reborn lighter, airier, and yet no less exhaustive in make.
+Dior's delicate opaque lace wrapped the form, haute capes gained an intellectual edge through geometric jacquard, the house founder's floral fixation was referenced through tonal embroidery, and his equally famous 1949 couture dress, Junon, was reborn lighter, airier, and yet no less exhaustive in its hand-stitched make.

 How very Jonathan Anderson to apply the couture touch to what was ostensibly a ready-to-wear collection.
-Beneath its sculptural headwear, though, Dior Spring/Summer 2026 epitomized commerciality.
+But beyond its sculptural gowns and headwear, Dior Spring/Summer 2026 epitomized commerciality.

 And, as to be expected, the designer retooled some of the house's handbags and shoes, tastefully updating all-purpose shapes in alignment with his new direction.
-For instance, to complement a generous suede parka, a series of standout shoulder bags were cut from a similarly light skin, anchoring the overt appeal of metal "DIOR" charms with material substance.
+For instance, to complement a generous suede parka, a series of standout shoulder bags were cut from a similarly light skin, leveraging material substance to anchor the overt appeal of metal "DIOR" charms.

-From afar, it's all perfectly Jonathan Anderson and, up close, it's all plainly Dior.
+From afar, it's all perfectly Jonathan Anderson.
+Up close, it's all plainly Dior.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit the HS Style Guide for recs on all things fashion, footwear, and beauty.